Frequently Asked Questions

 Who can use the scheme?

-The scheme is only for fully matriculated and current University of Aberdeen students who have a valid student number and ID card.
+The scheme is only for fully matriculated and current University of Aberdeen or RGU students who have a valid student number and ID card.

 How does the taxi get paid?

 AUSA have set up an account with Rainbow City Taxi's and we will pay all fares on the scheme.
 Students will then be responsible for repaying the outstanding debt to AUSA n in order to get their student card back.

 How long will it take for me to get my card back?